-If there is no such file, you need to install rsyslog with.
+If there is no such file, you need to install a Syslog daemon.
+We recommend using Rsyslog.
+To install it, run the following command:

-apt install rsyslog
+sudo apt install rsyslog

-=== Perform a Test Search
+Perform a Test Search

-Now that the server's installed, configured, and running, we next need to perform a search.
+Now that the server's installed, configured, and running, we next need to perform a test search.
 This will check that records are being correctly cached.
-To do so, update the command below with values from your Active Directory server configuration, and then run it.:
+To do so, run one of the following commands below, after updating it with values from your Active Directory server configuration.

-Idapsearch -h localhost -x -LLL \
+sudo ldapsearch -h localhost -x -LLL \

-- -D "cn=admin,cn=users,dc=example,dc=com" \
+-D "cn=admin,cn=users,dc=example,dc=com" \

-- -b "cn=users,dc=example,dc=com" \

-- -w "Password" "(cn=Administrator)" name
+- -b "cn=users,dc=example,dc=com" \ - -w "Password" "(cn=Administrator)" name